 With Plushcare, you either:

 - Pay per visit ($99)

-- Use your insurance to pay copay or make it go toward your deductible
+- Use your insurance and pay a copay

 In terms of insurance, Plushcare accepts most major providers including Aetna, Anthem Blue Cross, Blue Shield of California, Cigna, Humana, UnitedHealthcare, and others.